God has sent the Spirit of his Son into our hearts, crying, ‘Abba! Father!’ Galatians 4:6

 through your Holy Spirit you give us a share

 fill us with the vision of your glory,

-that we may always serve you and praise you,
+that we may always serve and praise you,

 - Psalm 8

-“the spirit of truth will guide you all truth”
+“The Spirit of truth will guide you to all truth.”

-As Ordinary Time resumes,”two solemnities of the Lord ” are celebrated on the next two Sundays.
-Today’s celebration of the Trinity, originating in France in the 8th century and adopted by the universal Church in 1334, focuses on the essence of our faith: the revelation of God as Creator, the climax of his creation in Jesus the Redeemer, the fullness of the love of God poured out upon us in the Sustainer spirit.
+As Ordinary Time resumes, two “solemnities of the Lord” are celebrated on the next two Sundays.
+Today’s celebration of the Trinity, originating in France in the eighth century and adopted by the universal Church in 1334, focuses on the essence of our faith: the revelation of God as Creator, the climax of his creation in Jesus the Redeemer, the fullness of the love of God poured out upon us in the Sustainer Spirit.

-In his final words to his disciples at the Last Supper, Jesus promises to send the ”Spirit of truth to guide you all truth”.
-The Son has revealed that the Father to the Church, the Spirit of truth and wisdom keeps that revelation alive in the church.
+In his final words to his disciples at the Last Supper, Jesus promises to send the “Spirit of truth [to] guide you to all truth.”
+The Son has revealed the Father to the Church; the Spirit of truth and wisdom keeps that revelation alive in the Church.

-Faith begins with realising the Spirit of God breathing life into all that exists; faith that then compels us to continue the creative work of God, to embrace a real grace by the love of God that envelops every wonder of nature and every manifestation of compassion.
+Faith begins with realising the Spirit of God breathing life into all that exists; faith then compels us to continue the creative work of God, to embrace and be embraced by the love of God that envelopes every wonder of nature and every manifestation of compassion.